 Hi!
 I'm Gabi.
 I grew up in Brighton (yes, I am just that cool!) but now live in North London and work as a yoga teacher.
 I can usually be found trying out all the vegan junk food London has to offer.
 Laviot, for me, represents a space where my identities collide; where my bisexuality is part of my Judaism and vice versa.

 Hi!
 I'm Oli.
 I grew up Orthodox but secularly educated in London, and now in adulthood I am trying to fit together my Jewish traditions, feminist values and LGBT+ experience, which is how Laviot was born.
-On the side, I work in data science, and I'm often cooking, rereading Harry Potter, or trying to fit movie quotes into everyday conversation.
+On the side, I work in data science, and I'm often cooking, writing quizzes, or trying to fit movie quotes into everyday conversation.